Do I use a Recommendation or Referral to send a patient to an allied health provider?

 Question: How do I manage orders in Connect Care for admitted patients on hemodialysis (HD) or peritoneal dialysis (PD)?

 Context: If an admitted patient requires HD/PD, there is a specific workflow that needs to be followed so that information flows appropriately through Connect Care.
 This will allow medication orders to work correctly and help to mitigate patient safety concerns.
+(Note: There is a separate blog post for managing orders for Long-Term Care/Supportive Living patients on dialysis.)

 Patients receiving dialysis have their dialysis treatment and associated intradialytic medications ordered via the Hemodialysis Therapy Plan or Peritoneal Dialysis Therapy Plan.
 When a patient with a Hemodialysis/Peritoneal Dialysis Therapy Plan is admitted to the hospital, the Therapy Plan is automatically placed on hold so that the Nephrology team can adjust the prescription and intradialytic medication orders.
 Once the prescription and orders have been adjusted, the Therapy Plan is available for the duration of the admission.